-Eric Williams, the first Prime Minister of Trinidad & Tobago, explained the relationship between slavery and the development of Britain's economy.
+Eric Williams, the first Prime Minister of Trinidad & Tobago, explained the relationship between slavery and the development of Britain's modern economy.

 This book looks at how many Third World countries have been held hostage by their creditors, and how Third World governments are forced to choose between pleasing their creditors and pleasing their people.

 This book looks at Comandante Guevara's contributions to Economics, particularly in Cuba.

 This paper looks at how Global South countries are pressured to weaken their labour laws in order to attract foreign investors.
 It is one aspect of the "race to the bottom" concept.

 This is an article by the leader of the Korean Women Peasant Association; it looks at how free trade policies impoverish rural communities in the periphery.

 This paper looks at the impact of British colonial policies on the Nigerian economy, even today.
 Metropoles adopted protectionist measures against their own colonies, thereby protecting the development of the economy in the metropole itself, while shaping the economies of colonies around the needs of the metropole.

 This paper criticises free trade, and highlights how the same countries that promote free trade today had relied on Protectionism to develop their own economies.
 It was written by an economist who influenced Rafael Correa, a Socialist who is the former president of Ecuador.